DCC-EX/dcc-ex.github.io/docs/reference/software/diagnostic-d-ack-command.rst

 would set the limit to 100mA (less sensitive).

 The custom ack limit will be effective until you restart the Command Station (it will not "stick" in EEPROM).
-If you wish to permanenly set the ACK LIMIT, you may enter it as a command in the mySetup.h file.
+If you wish to permanently set the ACK LIMIT, you may enter it as a command in the `mySetup.h <../../advanced-setup/startup-config.html>`_ file.

-***Add help on how to set this in the mySetup.h file***

 <D ACK MIN µS>
 ================